Zuid has a below average violent crime rate and an average property crime rate for Amsterdam.

 The streets around the old Olympic Stadium, built for the 1928 Summer Olympics, all bear the names of Greek gods and mythological figures.
 Apartments here are usually quite small and often still part of the stock of social housing associations.

 The closer you get to the stadium however, the more housing is privately owned or free sector rentals, meaning they are not rent controlled.
-New developments around the Stadium square include exclusive buildings with shared swimming pools and gyms.
+New developments around the Stadium square include exclusive buildings with private swimming pools and gyms.

 Whereas less than 10 years ago single buyers would look here for a starter home, prices have since soared, making it hard to buy here alone.
 The ground floor apartments are often joined with the ones above, making these a favorite for families who happily pay a premium for them.
 The smaller apartments are still in high demand with couples in their pre-baby stage.